The best cots, cribs and cot beds for safe sleeping

 • Travel bag included

-• Transforms into infant travel bed
+• Transforms into an infant travel bed

 Cons

-• Height is not adjustable so best to check it's right for your needs
+• Height is not adjustable, so best to check it's right for your needs

 • Some reviewers found the mattress too firm and felt it needed a waterproof protector